jnoms/SAT/README.md

 ## Sequence-focused
 `sat.py seq_chunk` - Splits a fasta file into overlapping or non-overlapping chunks.
+`sat.py seq_multimerize` - Combines one or more fasta sequences, separated by :'s, to be used for multimer prediction.
+Cardinality can be specified, so this is good to make any number of homo- and hetero-complexes.

 ## Plotting-focused
 `sat.py plot_pae` - Plots the colabfold PAE scores json file.